bup/bup/Documentation/bup-index.md

     format to the `-l` option to `ls`(1).

 -x, \--xdev, \--one-file-system
-:   don't cross filesystem boundaries when recursing through the
+:   don't cross filesystem boundaries when traversing the
     filesystem -- though as with tar and rsync, the mount points themselves will still be indexed.
 Only applicable if you're using `-u`.